Hard Drive Recovery

 Hard Drive Data Recovery

 There are programs available online that can be downloaded to aid in data recovery.
 One program is Inspector File Recovery, which will help to recover Windows files.
 The program is free, however you do need to have a secondary hard drive installed with a Windows OS on it.
 Installation is user-friendly, and after install the program will prompt you through several data reconstruction options.
-Another program is TOKIWA's Data Recovery.
-With Tokiwa's program, you do not need the secondary hard drive; you can download the program to a USB drive or a floppy disk and run it on the PC that the unreadable drive is attached to.
-ProSoft's website offers Data Rescue II, an application available for download for free trial to recover Mac files.
-RTT's website has a free program called R-Linux, that will recover Linux and some versions of UNIX files.
+EASUS Data Recovery Wizard is a $56 commercial program that makes data file recovery as painless and foolproof as possible.
+You can download a trial version that will recover up to 1 GB of data free of charge.
+Others swear by SpinRite ($89), a tool for hard drive data recovery and drive maintenance.
+For Mac users, ProSoft's website offers Data Rescue, an application with a free trial download to recover Mac files.

 Data Recovery Services